NBor/SkyPython/README.md

 This is SkyPython, a port of Google's Stardroid Android Java application.

-The goal of this project is to recreate Stardroid in the Python programming language to so that it can be used for educational purposes as well as to use it on other platforms.
+The goal of this project is to recreate Stardroid in the Python programming language to so that it can be used for educational/research purposes as well as to use it on platforms other than Android.

 This port is as close to the original Java source as possible and for ease, comments are often ported verbatim.
 In the absence of the Android framework,